Soliloquy

 indecipherable chatter of other couples.

-Katey Linksey
+Katey Linskey

 Katey Linskey is a writer with poetry out and forthcoming in The West Review, Emerson Review, The McNeese Review, Contemporary Verse 2, Cobra Milk and elsewhere.
 She spent eight years working in public health which continues to inform her work as a writer.